Image

 Phase 2

-• Participants will be randomly given one of three doses of TAK-279 or a placebo.
+• Participants are randomly assigned to receive one of three doses of TAK-279 or placebo.

 Study details